pelias/postal-cities/README.md

 This allows us to reduce the number of entries in the table, while also providing a mechanism of determining which postcode+locality values are more common than others in OSM.

-The database contains a table called `aggregate` which has the following fields:
+The database contains a table called `aggregate` which contains the following fields:

 | column name | description |
 |---|---|